Last Fair Deal Gone Down (album): Composition and themes

 The album found the band moving further away from their metal roots.
 Renkse stated that the music was still rooted in metal in a vague sense, but that the band had moved away from the sound in favor of something that "their parents would listen to", with more of a mature sound.
 Feeling that prior albums, especially Discouraged Ones had too many songs that sounded too similar to one another, Renkse stated that the band aimed to have each song have a stronger individuality as its "own chapter or sound".
 American progressive metal band Tool and its album Aenima was a strong influence on the album.
 William York of AllMusic described the album's sound as "depressing, heavy alternative rock with a notable Cure influence" but that "Katatonia is not really playing metal anymore here".
 The album features entirely clean vocals of Renkse, frequently overdubbed, along with thick distorted guitar parts and hard-hitting drum sound.
+The guitars are tuned to E-flat, with this album being the last to feature that tuning before dropping it lower to C standard in subsequent releases.
 The track "We Must Bury You" contains electronic elements replacing the drum parts.
-This was initially done because Liljekvist was living out of the city at the time, and had already left when Nystrom had finished writing it.
+This was initially done because Liljekvist was living out of the city at the time, and had already left when Nyström had finished writing it.
 Due to the limited time in the studio, and generally short length of the track, a drum machine was used to replicate the sound, something the band felt helped contribute to the album's diversity without completely changing the band's sound.

 Lyrically, Renkse described them as "intensely personal" and about his own problems in life.
 He tried to combine the lyrics and vocals to give a sense of desperation he felt over his troubles.
 Overtime, he felt the personal lyrics may become overwhelming for both himself and the listener, and decided to write a few songs based around fiction instead.
 "We Must Bury You" was about a newspaper article he had read about people committing an accidental murder, and the fear and regret he imagined they felt in taking care of the body.
 "Sweet Nurse" was another entirely fictional account.